Parable #1: New Cloth on an Old Coat:

 As it has happened the golden age of marital bliss has still yet to occur (more delay).

 An extended time of marital harmony has yet to exist before or after the first coming of our Messiah.
 Yet, the golden age of Israel will inevitably come.
-The Word of G-d cannot be broken.
+The D’var HaShem (Word of G-d) cannot be broken.
 Have hope.
-Remember this that throughout the historic-prophetic narratives of Israel nothing really ever went well on the first try.
-However, usually in the second effort things got a lot better.
+Remember this – that throughout all of the historic-prophetic narratives of Israel nothing really ever went well on the first try.
+However, usually in the second effort things get a better.

-So by the time of the (first) appearance of the Mashiach the common people were hoping they had been through the worst of their season of marital separation and that soon the Presence of Adonai (cf. Shekinah) would return to be reconciled with His estranged ex-wife (Israel).
+So by the time of the (first) appearance of the Messiah the common people of Israel were hoping they had been through the worst of their season of marital separation and that soon the Presence of Adonai (cf. Shekinah) would return to Israel so the people (the bride) might be reconciled to G-d.
 Fueling this hope-filled expectation was a first century belief that Messiah would appear at the Temple soon (cf. Malachi 3:1).

 Enter the one who came in the Spirit of Elijah: